Updated 13 Oct, 2015

 The decree to restore and build Jerusalem was issued in the seventh year of Artaxerxes’ reign (Ezra 7:7, 8).

-Therefore, the prophecy of Daniel 9 was fulfilled, with the command to build the city, in 457 B.C.
+Therefore, the prophecy of Daniel 9 was fulfilled, with the command to build the city, in fall 457 B.C.

 The Seventy Weeks Prophecy